Robust discrete choice models with t-distributed kernel errors: Simulation study

 \section{Simulation study}

-We conduct a simulation study consisting of two examples to investigate the properties of the proposed models and their estimation methods.
-The simulation study has two specific objectives.
-First, we aim to assess the ability of the proposed Gibbs samplers to recover model parameters in finite samples.
-Second, we aim to quantify the effects of ignoring non-normality and different marginal heavy-tailedness of the kernel error distribution on fit and elasticity estimates.
+We consider two simulated examples to i) assess the ability of the proposed Gibbs samplers to recover parameters in finite samples and ii) illustrate the effect of ignoring the non-normality of the kernel error distribution on the sensitivities of the choice distributions to changes in an exogenous variable.